danielgak/rust-exercises/NOTES.md

  `Result` may be an `Err` variant, which should be handled.
 - The right way to suppress the warning is to actually write error-handling code, but in our case we just want to crash this program when a problem occurs, so we can use `.expect`.
 - The underscore, `_`, is a catchall value; `Err(_) => continue` we’re saying we want to match all Err values, no matter what information they have inside them.
+- Panicking is when a program exits with an error;

 ### Crates